Length: 5 weeks

 She is the recipient of 2017 Oslo Business for Peace Award, often referred to as the ‘Nobel Prize for Business’, amongst numerous other awards.

-Director and Founder, Social Value International
+Former CEO, Social Value International

 CEO & Founder, SVT Group